sjsarsa/edm_eeg_confusion_detection/README.md

 It seems that the subtitle vectors didn't help at all in explaining the students' perceived confusion.
 For some reason percetron gets good results, but this might be due to chance as all other models don't seem affected.
 The reason for GBT's fall is simply reducing the number of trees drastically from 777 to 3.
 The GBT modification is done since training it with the vectors was extremely slow.

-The LSTM model is not shown on the graph, but we simply note that it did seem to have any effect on the model performance.
+The LSTM model is not shown on the graph, but we simply note that it did not seem to have any consistant effect on the model performance.

 Additionally, we tried using PCA to reduce subtitle vector dimensions, since it [can be used to improve word vectors](https://ieeexplore.ieee.org/abstract/document/8500303).
 #### Results for subtitle vecs' 12 principal components